 - Risk Evaluation and Mitigation Strategy (REMS): ): Because of this drug’s risk of abuse and addiction, the FDA requires that the drug’s manufacturer provide a REMS program.
-Under the requirements of this REMS program, the drug manufacturer must develop educational programs regarding the safe and effective use of opioids for your doctor.
+Under the requirements of this REMS program, the drug manufacturer must develop educational programs regarding the safe and effective use of opioids for your healthcare provider.

 - Opioid withdrawal in newborn babies warning: If a woman takes this drug for a long time during pregnancy, it can lead to opioid withdrawal syndrome in a newborn.
-This can be life-threatening for the baby.
-Symptoms of withdrawal may include: irritability, hyperactivity and unusual sleep pattern, high-pitched cry, tremor, vomiting, diarrhea, and failure to gain weight.
+This can be life threatening for the baby.
+Symptoms of withdrawal may include irritability, hyperactivity and unusual sleep pattern, high-pitched cry, tremor, vomiting, diarrhea, and failure to gain weight.

 Low blood pressure warning

 This drug may cause a sudden drop in blood pressure.
 This may cause lightheadedness, dizziness, and even fainting.

 Your risk may be higher if you have a low blood volume and have trouble keeping a normal blood pressure.
 Your risk may also be higher if you take certain medications.
 These include drugs called phenothiazines or general anesthetics.